laurabpaulsen/EEG_and_mouse_tracking/README.md

         - [-] Calculate velocity of mouse (Not needed seems we can use the mousetrap package in R)
     - [X] Better file name
     - [-] If no click, then empty string in columns for accuracy dataframe (not needed already empty)
+    - [X] Decide on duration for fixation
+    - [X] Check that right and left img + buttons are in the right places
+    - [X] Figure out how to repeat three times
+    - [X] Decide on max length of trial and change it
+    - [X] Display intro text